hwessels/microMUMMIEfly/README.md

 ##### Install MUMMIE

-Precompiled linux binaries and custom script are available here and may may work on your system. if they don't, you'll need to compile the source, please find the instructions [here](https://ohlerlab.mdc-berlin.de/software/microMUMMIE_99/).
+Precompiled linux binaries and custom script are available here and may may work on your system. if they don't, you'll need to compile the [source code](https://ohlerlab.mdc-berlin.de/files/duke/MUMMIE/mummie.tgz), please find the instructions [here](https://ohlerlab.mdc-berlin.de/software/microMUMMIE_99/).